spolu/settle/site/content/index.md

-Settle's goal is to explore a new financial trust primitive, and doing so, construct a decentralized trust graph enabling (totally) free exchange of value without relying on a blockchain making it particularly adapted to machine-to-machine transactions.
+Settle's goal is to explore a new financial trust primitive, and doing so, construct a decentralized trust graph enabling (totally) free exchange of value without relying on a blockchain, making it particularly adapted to machine-to-machine transactions.

-The Settle transaction protocol allows users to safely transfer value along pre-expressed trust paths without a shared blockchain (see [Mint documentation](/documentation)).
+The Settle transaction protocol allows users to safely transfer value along pre-expressed trust paths (see [Mint documentation](/documentation)).
 Similarly to email, users register on a "mint": a server of their choice (possibly their own) that manage the assets they issue as well as the trust they express towards assets in the network.

 Settle distributes a command line utility, `settle`, to interact with mints.
 It lets you register on a publicly available mint (or login on a mint of your choice), create assets, express trust between your assets and others', and transact using these trust paths.

 Settle also maintains a publicly available mint **m.settle.network** on which you can register freely.

 Additional resources: